 The first National Basketball Association game tipped off on November 1, 1946 in Toronto, Ontario, Canada.
-It would include the National Basketball League (1937-1949) and the American Basketball Association (1967-1976).
-While the greatest players are not our focus yet, we can answer a quarters worth of the question.
-Who is the best basketball player ever, and is there a way to conclude the matter without fracturing necessary, and otherwise healthy relationships?
+It would include the National Basketball League (1937-1949) and later the American Basketball Association (1967-1976).
+Since then, thousands of athletes have checked in, some for 20 games, others 20 years.
+Only a few are truly the elite.
+While the greatest players is not our focus yet, we can answer a part of the question.
+Who is the best?

 BEST adverb (1): excelling all others (2): most productive of good

 The best basketball players excel in productivity.
 They have mastered the ability to score, rebound, assist and defensively to create turnovers—steals and blocks.
-These are the Black Belts of Basketball.
-They are also the best all-around players; generally good in two of the three offensive categories and one of the defensive, depending on position and size.
-For this comparison, winning and accolades are not considered.
-Only statistics.
-These statistics, facts, or, Total Average Point Score (TAPS), are the sum of the averages of points, rebounds, assists, steals and blocks.
+The best players have mastered their craft, creating a unique identity and niche on the court.
+These are the Black Belts of Basketball, the heroes aspiring icons and mortals emulate.
+They also posses an all-around game; generally good in two of the three offensive categories and one of the defensive, depending on position and size.

-The game ended early for the 2019-20 NBA season early due to the pandemic.
+The 2019-20 NBA season ended early due to the COVID – 19 pandemic.
 Still, we can crown the statistically best player by looking at their Total Average Point Score (TAPS).
-Several players are compared for good measure.
+In the following table, we line up several players’ regular season statistics for good measure.

 Total Average Point Score is different than the Most Valuable Player award.
 TAPS only deals with statistics.
 There are more complex formulas used to calculate basketball efficiency and productivity in today’s data driven world, and each has a place.
-But, for facts, the process is easy and familiar.
-So, for the 2019-20 regular season, James Harden is statistically, the best player in the NBA.
+But, for facts and an honest ranking, the process is simple and straightforward.
+For the 2019-20 regular season, James Harden is statistically, the best player in the NBA.